soundscapecloud/soundscape/README.md

 Run `streamlist` on localhost port 8000 with reverse proxy authentication, using Docker or not.

+NOTE: You must specify `--reverse-proxy-ip` to disable basic auth and enable `X-Authenticated-User` header auth.

 ```bash
 $ streamlist --http-addr 127.0.0.1:8000 --http-host music.example.com --reverse-proxy-ip 127.0.0.1